tanzila-abedin/tee-store/README.md

 This is an e-commerce website built using React and Tailwind CSS.
 The website provides a platform for customers to purchase products online.
 The website consists of two pages all product page and single product detail page.

-Click here to view live[ Movie  Mania](https://capstone-movie-mania-yvpc.vercel.app/).
+Click here to view live[ Tee Store ](https://tee-store-tanzila.vercel.app/).

 ## Built With